Show your employees a spook-tacular time with these 31+ Virtual Halloween Party ideas for work!

-Today, they hold the remains of more than six million people.
+Today, the catacombs hold the remains of more than six million people.
 Many of the bones in the public areas of the Catacombs were arranged in artful designs.
 Visitors have flocked to the site to get a glimpse since the early 1800s.

-7. Paint a Happy Little Autumn Scene – One of Our Favorite Halloween Team Building Activities!
+10. Paint a Happy Little Autumn Scene – One of Our Favorite Halloween Team Building Activities!

 We especially love The Magic of Fall, which features a baby squirrel at the beginning.
 Then, Bob goes on to paint a beautiful fall scene.

 Browse all the videos and paint along with Bob Ross here.

 Tarot can be a fun tool for self-exploration and awareness.
 A Tarot deck consists of 78 illustrated cards, each one with a significant meaning or message.
 The history of Tarot began more than 1,500 years ago.

 For smaller teams, consider booking a virtual tarot reader to provide each of your team members with a reading during a group call.
 Anxious about what to expect?
 Share this resource with your team: 7 Tips for Getting the Most Out of Your Next Tarot Card Reading.

-10. Host a Virtual Halloween Movie Night
+13. Host a Virtual Halloween Movie Night

-Sometimes, the best part of watching a scary movie is seeing everyone else’s reaction.
+Sometimes, the best part of watching a scary movie is seeing everyone else’s reactions.
 This is even easier during a video call, when you can take some epic reaction screenshots (with permission, of course!).

 Create something gourd-geous with your team!
 Break out the paint and have a virtual pumpkin painting party.
 This activity is safer than pumpkin carving, making it less of a liability concern for your company.